prowler-cloud/prowler/docs/tutorials/mutelist.md

             Resources:
               - "*"

-## Default AWS Mute List
+## Default AWS Mutelist
-For the AWS Provider, Prowler is executed with a Default AWS Mute List with the AWS Resources that should be muted such as all resources created by AWS Control Tower when setting up a landing zone.
+For the AWS Provider, Prowler is executed with a Default AWS Mutelist with the AWS Resources that should be muted such as all resources created by AWS Control Tower when setting up a landing zone.
-You can see this Mute List file in [`prowler/config/aws_mutelist.yaml`](https://github.com/prowler-cloud/prowler/blob/master/prowler/config/aws_allowlist.yaml).
+You can see this Mutelist file in [`prowler/config/aws_mutelist.yaml`](https://github.com/prowler-cloud/prowler/blob/master/prowler/config/aws_allowlist.yaml).

-## Supported AWS Mute List Locations
+## Supported AWS Mutelist Locations

 The mutelisting flag supports the following AWS locations when using the AWS Provider:

 ### AWS S3 URI
-You will need to pass the S3 URI where your Mute List YAML file was uploaded to your bucket:
+You will need to pass the S3 URI where your Mutelist YAML file was uploaded to your bucket:
 ```
 prowler aws -w s3://<bucket>/<prefix>/mutelist.yaml
 ```